davidanda/Deep-Learning/README.md

 # Multi-label-Classification
-This project uses computer vision techniques to classify images of fruits and vegetables and also provide their nutritional facts and health recommendations.
+This project uses computer vision (deep learning)  techniques to classify freshly taken images of fruits and vegetables while also providing their nutritional facts and health recommendations upon classification.

 The dataset used fro this project can be downloaded here: https://drive.google.com/file/d/1TbMZtVorUeff9j-ruYVo7RC63UbocXXA/view?usp=sharing